Strykerraven/Strykerraven.GitHub.io/README.md

 # Strykerraven.github.io
-This repo is for the Author site Strykerraven.github.io
+This repository is for my author site [Strykerraven.github.io](https://Strykerraven.github.io) You may now also visit using: [JasonB.xyz](https://JasonB.xyz)

+All code is public viewable.
+Feel free to use and learn from it.
+Licensed under the [LGPLv3](https://Strykerraven.github.io/LICENSE)